eumendoza/polymer-filters/README.md

 polymer-filters
 ================

-> A collection of Polymer filters for formatting values of expressions for display to users
+> A collection of Polymer filters for formatting values of templates for display to users

-See the [component page](http://addyosmani.github.io/polymer-filters) for more information.
+See the index.html page for more information and how to use in an easy way.